jurayev/intro-sdc-traffic-light-classifier-py/README.md

 ## Project Summary

-In this projectI builded a classification pipeline that takes in an image of a traffic light, analysis it using computer vision and outputs a label that classifies the image as a: Red, Yellow, or Green illuminated traffic light.
+In this project I builded a classification pipeline that takes in an image of a traffic light, analysis it using computer vision and outputs a label that classifies the image as a: Red, Yellow, or Green illuminated traffic light.

 Classification Pipeline includes:
 1. Loading and visualizing the data.